cakephp/docs/en/core-libraries/logging.rst

 in ``App/Log/Engine/DatabaseLogger.php``.
 As part of a plugin it would be placed in ``App/Plugin/LoggingPack/Log/Engine/DatabaseLogger.php``.
 To configure log adapters you should use Configure.
-For example confguring our DatabaseLogger would look like::
+For example configuring our DatabaseLogger would look like::

     <?php